codebysumit/libgetstr/README.md

-## STDGET - A User-Friendly C String Input Library
+## GETSTR - A User-Friendly C String Input Library
 #### Overview 🚀
-The stdget library provides a simple yet robust set of functions for acquiring string input from the user in C programming.
-Designed to be more user-friendly than standard C input functions, `stdget` offers a dynamic `getstrf()` function that supports printf-like formatting for prompts and automatically handles dynamic memory allocation for user input.
+The getstr library provides a simple yet robust set of functions for acquiring string input from the user in C programming.
+Designed to be more user-friendly than standard C input functions, `getstr` offers a dynamic `getstrf()` function that supports printf-like formatting for prompts and automatically handles dynamic memory allocation for user input.
 #### Features ✨
  * **Formatted Prompts:** Display prompts to the user using familiar printf-style format strings.
  * **Dynamic Input Buffer:** Automatically expands the input buffer to accommodate strings of any length, preventing buffer overflows.